astral-sh/uv/README.md

 index-url = "https://test.pypi.org/simple"
 ```

-(If there is no such table, the `pyproject.toml` file be ignored, and uv will continue searching in
+(If there is no such table, the `pyproject.toml` file will be ignored, and uv will continue searching in
 the directory hierarchy.)

 If a `uv.toml` file is found, uv will read from the `[pip]` table.
 For example: